What Is Data Warehousing?

 Company ABC is a body care retailer that’s struggling to gain repeat customers.
 They purchase data warehousing software and incorporate customer information from its point-of-sale systems (i.e. cash registers), website analytics, email lists, and feedback surveys.

 By placing all of this information in one place (and considering all points of data), their team is better able to analyze its customer journey in a more holistic way.

 Company ABC discovers that its products tend to open while being shipped, affecting reorders.
 By implementing necessary changes with their packaging team – and notifying previous customers about these changes – Company ABC ensures better customer satisfaction.

-Companies with data warehouses can have an advantage in product development, marketing, pricing strategy, production time, historical analysis, forecasting and customer satisfaction.
-However, data warehouses also can be very expensive to design and implement, and sometimes their construction makes them unwieldy.
+Companies with data warehouses can have a distinct advantage in product development, marketing, pricing strategy, production time, historical analysis, forecasting, and customer satisfaction.